Posted on behalf of Stephens, Anderson & Cummings on Aug 19, 2014 in Auto Accidents

 Officers with the League City Police noted that the chase lasted less than two minutes.
 An investigation into the accident is ongoing to ensure that police were following department procedures.

-The attorneys at Stephens, Anderson & Cummings hope the best for the surviving family members, and extend our deepest condolences to the two young sons of the Guerrero family.
+The injury attorneys at Stephens, Anderson & Cummings hope the best for the surviving family members, and extend our deepest condolences to the two young sons of the Guerrero family.

 Every auto accident has the potential to cause serious damage and injury, but when alcohol and high-speeds are involved the result is often death.